mohan-chinnappan-n/EA-BulkAction-LtngOut/README.md

 EA bulk Action happens in this sequence:

 1. User clicks the custom action - Bulk Action
-2. EA passes query parameter to the Visualforce page (in our case: EALtngQuickActionTest.page)  wired in this custom action (bulk action)
+2. EA passes the query parameter to the Visualforce page (in our case: EALtngQuickActionTest.page)  wired in this custom action (bulk action)
 3. EALtngQuickActionTest.page gets the SAQL in url parameter named query
     - EALtngQuickActionTest.page make POST call to /services/data/v45.0/wave/query with query we got
-    - EALtngQuickActionTest.page uses Lightning Out feature to createComponent EALtngOut.cmp via EALtngOutApp.app.
+    - EALtngQuickActionTest.page uses Lightning Out feature to createComponent to create the component EALtngOut.cmp via EALtngOutApp.app.
     - And in this process, the Lighting component gets SAQL query as well as the result of that SAQL query
     - EALtngOut.cmp can now create records or do any bulk actions based on the results of the SAQL query returned by the EA